brianglass/anastasis/files/15_september.md

 **The same Tone.**

-The voices of the Prophets foretold the holy Tree, through which Adam was freed from the ancient curse; while creation today raises its voice as the Cross is exalted, as it asks for GodÂ’s rich mercy.
+The voices of the Prophets foretold the holy Tree, through which Adam was freed from the ancient curse; while creation today raises its voice as the Cross is exalted, as it asks for God’s rich mercy.
 But Master, alone measureless in mercy, be our atonement and save our souls.

 ****